xinjuezou-whi/whi_imu/README.md

 # whi_imu
 This package is the hardware driver of IMU for ROS.
-It currently supports the JY60/60P of WIT Motion, possibly JY901 but without verification.
+It currently supports the JY60/60P, and JY901 of WIT Motion.
 Since it is a general IMU driver package and will be extended to support other IMU products, all specific product instances are derived from base class ImuBase.
 Each product has its own parameters configuration file which would be included by its launch file.

 ## Prerequisites
 The products relying on serial to communicate need serial package.
 This package leverages the serial package of ROS, so please first install it with belowing commands: